peterzieba/5Vpld/simulation/README.md

 CSIM command.</code>
 </details>

 The <code>.SI</code> file can be populated with test vectors and be used to simulate the behavior of a particular chip, or even a virtual device.
+The basic idea of this file is that each column of the VECTORS section represents a single PIN/INPUT/OUTPUT, etc. The characters in this line represent values applied to or tested for on these pins (High, Low, Hi-Z, etc.).
+Each subsequent line represents another set of values applied to or tested for on these pins.
+These are applied in sequence starting with the first test vector line and continuing until the end.

 Creating a .SI file:<br />
 * An .SI file should have the same header information as the original .PLD source file.
 If not, this will generate warnings.
-* Comments begin with a /* and end with a */
+* It has been noticed that DOS-style newlines are important in this file.
+Maybe pass it through <code>unix2dos</code> if on Linux.
 * An .SI file can have the following keywords/statements: ORDER, BASE, and VECTORS
-  * The ORDER keyword is used to list the variable / inputs and outputs to be used in the simulation table, and to define how they are displayed.
+  * The ORDER keyword (Mandatory) is used to list the variable / inputs and outputs to be used in the simulation table / vector section, and to define how they are displayed.
 Typically, the variable names are the same as those in the corresponding CUPL logic description file.
   * The BASE keyword specifies a number base.
 Hexadecimal is the default if unspecified.
   * The VECTORS keyword specifies a list of test vectors (signals that are applied and expected outputs).
 * If you simply want to see what will happen on the outputs rather than setting a pre-determined expected value, set the outputs to as asterisk <code>*</code>